oceanprotocol-archive/oceansimpleseller/README.md

 go is required by the libp2p connection.
 Install go using the official installation docs: https://go.dev/doc/install

-If running the project with a local eth network with [Barge](https://github.com/oceanprotocol/barge/branches) use the barge branch `v3` and run barge with:
+If running the project with a local eth network with [Barge](https://github.com/oceanprotocol/barge/branches) use the barge branch `main` and run barge with:
 ```
 ./start_ocean.sh --with-provider2
 ```